 - 1. The room is to be locked when not in use.
-Faculty or Kim Krueger (in the HP Office) can unlock it for you during the business day between 8-12:00PM.
-Otherwise, security can be called to let AT students with a photo ID (MavCard) into the room.
-Always makesure it is locked when you leave. - 2.
-The ATCL are not a lounge and therefore will not be treated as such.
-Athletic training faculty and students will always conduct themselves in the highest professional manner while using the ATCL. - 3.
-Those individuals who use the ATCL will keep the room clean and organized at all times, if you get it out then you put it away; if you make it dirty then clean it. - 4.
-Athletic training students will keep all personal items in their locker unless the item is needed for academic or clinical experience purposes.
-Once the item is no longer needed for these purposes, it must be removed from the ATCL. - 5.
-The ATCL is not to be used for patient care. - 6.
-NOTHING may be removed from the ATCL without the permission of AT faculty.
-In addition, no equipment or supplies should be removed from any clinical site without permission from the site preceptor(s). - 7.
+The use of the student's MavCard to open may not be shared with anyone other than the student to whom the MavCard belongs.
+The system records each MavCard swipe, there the student whose MavCard opens the door is responsible for the room, all equipment/supplies, and actions within the room.
+Always make sure it is locked when you leave. - 2.
+The ATCLs are not lounges and must not be treated as such.
+Athletic training faculty and students will always conduct themselves in the highest professional manner while using the ATCLs. - 3.
+Those individuals who use the ATCLs will keep the room clean and organized at all times, if you get it out then you put it away; if you make it dirty then clean it. - 4.
+Athletic training students will keep all personal items in their locker unless the item is needed for academic or clinical lab purposes.
+Once the item is no longer needed for these purposes, it must be removed from the ATCL to preserve space. - 5.
+The ATCL is not to be used for patient care unless designated as such by AT faculty/administration. - 6.
+NOTHING, neither equipment nor supplies, may be removed from the ATCL without the prior permission of AT faculty. - 7.
+No equipment or supplies should be removed from any clinical site without permission from the site preceptor(s). - 8.
 While completing an MSU clinical experience, the athletic training student may not use the ATCL to complete class work or other activities.
 If your clinical experience is the MSU ATF, then you need to be in your clinical in the ATF and not in the ATCL.
-The athletic training student may use the ATCL to conduct academically related work when they are not scheduled to be at their clinical experience. - 8.
-When the ATCL is needed for a private meeting, or similar functions, the group requiring the room (i.e., the athletic training faculty, staff, or student club) must schedule with the AT faculty. - 9.
-Only software programs approved by the athletic training faculty or staff may be installed on the computers in the ATCL.
+The athletic training students may use the ATCL to conduct academically related work when they are not scheduled to be at their clinical experience. - 9.
+When the ATCL is needed for a private meeting, or similar functions, the group requiring the room (i.e., the athletic training faculty, staff, or student club) must schedule with the AT faculty.

+- 10. Only software programs approved by the athletic training faculty or staff may be installed on the computers in the ATCL.
 Also, the athletic training student may not save personal electronic files (e.g., class papers) on the computers in the ATCL.
 Save files to a flash drive or to your Mavdisk or OneDrive or another source.
-Any unapproved programs, files, or similar items found on these computers will be removed by the athletic training faculty or staff without notifying the athletic training student. - 10.
-Unless given specific permission by the athletic training faculty, neither friends nor student-athletes may use the ATCL for personal or educational purposes. - 11.
-Please treat these rooms, including all of the equipment and supplies, within them with respect and remainprofessional at all times. - 12.
+Any unapproved programs, files, or similar items found on these computers will be removed by the athletic training faculty or staff without notifying the athletic training student. - 11.
+Unless given specific permission by the athletic training faculty, neither friends nor student-athletes may use the ATCL for personal or educational purposes. - 12.
+Please treat these rooms, including all the equipment and supplies, within them with respect and remain professional at all times. - 13.
 Outside of the 8-12 PM time frame NEVER leave the room unlocked and unattended.